DEHYDRATION IN NEW CALEDONIAN SPECIES and How To Rehydrate Them

 The geckos of New Cal generally need to be kept cool (70-85F depending on the species) and fairly humid.
-Water bowls should be present in their enclosures at all times and they should misted 1-2x daily, based on both how humid the air already is and on the amount of ventilation in their enclosure.
+Water bowls should be present in their enclosures at all times and they should misted 1-2x daily based on both how humid the air already is and on the amount of ventilation in their enclosure.
+You want the enclosure to completely dry between mistings, creating a cycle that helps your gecko shed properly.
 For a new keeper, it can be difficult to figure out if you are keeping your gecko too dry or too humid, and quite often keepers will err on the side of too dry by mistake.
 Keeping their enclosure on the cool side will help retain some of that moisture.
 Heat will make it evaporate and dry out quicker.
 Keep this in mind and mist more frequently if the enclosure is on the warm side, and pay attention to your species' temperature requirements.
 These geckos can overheat easier than others!

 LISTEN TO YOUR GECKO!
 They will "tell" you how dry or moist they are based on their appearance!
 A nicely hydrated gecko will have nice taut smooth skin, crests erect, a fuller body build, and nice wide round eyes with a "I had such a good beauty sleep last night" look to their under-eye.
 See the photo above!
 However, a dehydrated gecko can have sunken eyes, wrinkly skin, and can even be sunken in on their bodies a little.
 The gecko may also have stuck shed if it has been too dry for a while.
 A severely dehydrated and over-heated gecko won't be very responsive, if at all.
 They can be still, limp, sucked in, and seem almost dead.
 It can be pretty scary!